OpenDDS/OpenDDS/docs/glossary.rst

   NOTE: This list isn't meant to be an all-encompassing dictionary.
 It's just meant to cover the most common terms a C++ developer who is new to OpenDDS might want to be familar with to use it.
 Parts of the API outside of the most important classes shouldn't be included.
-Defintitions should be a few sentences at most and should link elsewhere for more information.
+Definitions should be a few sentences at most and should link elsewhere for more information.

   TODO: Link to a API reference when available